A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

-To summarize, our work makes the following contributions: \begin{itemize} \item To evaluate the usefulness of RL on game testing, we utilized three state-of-the-art RL frameworks: Stable-baselines, Keras-rl, and Tensorforce.
-Specifically, we applied them to the Block Maze game for bug detection and collected the number of bugs, the state coverage and the code coverage.
-We have compared a total of seven RL configurations and some of them outperform the existing work. \item Based on eight publicly available datasets, we applied state-of-the-art RL frameworks on three ranking models and collected results to evaluate their usefulness in prioritizing test cases.
-As metrics of comparison, we consider the Normalized Rank Percentile Average (NRPA), the Average Percentage of Faults Detected (APFD), the sum of training time and the average prediction time for each RL configuration.
-The results collected are compared with the baselines and we derive conclusions regarding the most accurate RL frameworks for test case prioritization.
-We found out that in most datasets, the Stable-Baselines framework originally used in \cite{bagherzadeh2021reinforcement} performs better than Tensorforce and Keras-rl. \item We provide some recommendations for researchers looking to select an RL framework as we noticed differences in performance when considering the same algorithm among different frameworks.
+To summarize, our work makes the following contributions: \begin{itemize} \item To evaluate the usefulness of DRL on game testing, we utilized three state-of-the-art DRL frameworks: Stable-baselines, Keras-rl, and Tensorforce.
+Specifically, we applied them to the Block Maze game for bug detection and collected the number of bugs, the state coverage, the code coverage, the cumulative reward, the average training and prediction times.
+We have compared a total of seven DRL configurations and some of them outperform the existing work. \item Based on eight publicly available datasets, we applied state-of-the-art DRL frameworks on two ranking models and collected results to evaluate their usefulness in prioritizing test cases.
+As metrics of comparison, we consider the Normalized Rank Percentile Average (NRPA), the Average Percentage of Faults Detected (APFD), the average training and prediction times for each DRL configuration.
+The results collected are compared with the baselines and we derive conclusions regarding the most accurate DRL frameworks for test case prioritization.
+We found out that in most datasets, the Stable-baselines framework originally used by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement} performs better than Tensorforce and Keras-rl. \item We provide some recommendations for researchers looking to select a DRL framework as we noticed differences in performance when considering the same algorithm among different frameworks.
 For example, the same DQN algorithm from different frameworks show different results. \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{sec:Background}, we review the necessary background knowledge on the game testing problem, the test case prioritization problem, and RL.
-The methodology followed is our study is described in Section \ref{studydesign}.
+In Section \ref{sec:Background}, we review the necessary background knowledge on the game testing problem, the test case prioritization problem, and DRL.
+The methodology followed in our study is described in Section \ref{studydesign}.
 We discuss the obtained empirical results in Section \ref{Validation}.
 Some recommendations for future work are mentioned in Section \ref{futurework}.
 We review related work in Section \ref{Related work}.
 Threats to validity of our study are discussed in Section \ref{threats}.
-Finally, we conclude the paper in Section \ref{Conclusion}.
+Finally, we conclude the paper and discuss some future works in Section \ref{Conclusion}.